 My practical advice will be not to copy the already existing solutions and make a set of roles as simple as possible to meet your company’s reality.

 The “Orange” model considers data management as a business capability.
 Four dimensions enable capability: processes, roles, data, and tools.
 It recommends at the final stage link roles to data management processes and deliverables (data).
-The example of such a mapping you can see in Figure 8.
+An example of such a mapping you can see in Figure 8.

 For more details, please, consult my book ‘Data management toolkit’.

-In the next and final article of the “Orange” Model 101 series we will discuss how to specify KPIs and measure data management performance.
+In the next and final article of the “Orange” Model 101 series, we will discuss how to specify KPIs and measure data management performance.